Introduction¶

 Describing the UI in XML in a declarative manner offers several advantages:

-XML files can be loaded at runtime (e.g., from an SD card) to change the application build.
+XML files can be loaded at runtime (e.g. from an SD card) allowing you to change the application's UI without changing the firmware.

 XML is simpler to write than C, enabling people with different skill sets to create LVGL UIs.